Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 - If queueing tickets are used, they are a cost, a waste of paper, and a source of litter.

 ## The solution
-To address the issicus in these systems, I want to add and create an online service where customers can follow their queueing process themselves.
-With this solustion customers can step outside, fallow the queue from a distance and make other errands while waiting for their turn.
+To address the issues in these systems, I want to add and create an online service where customers can follow their queueing process themselves.
+With this solution customers can step outside, fallow the queue from a distance and make other errands while waiting for their turn.

 Each customer (user, for the rest of this document), interfaces the service through a web page that provides:
 - That user's queue number.